epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 *  There are very few quotes written by gender minorities, which makes it hard to draw conclusions and extrapolate the results we found for this subgroup of genders.

+*  TODO talk about legal rights and how hard it is to be recognized as a gender minority in most countries?
+(Marie: not sure since we talked about it in the first part no, i linked some articles for india and nigeria)

 ## Lexicon